-Currently, there are no effective treatments for dry AMD, but a study conducted by the National Eye Institute (called the AREDS study) found that a special formulation of vitamins for people with intermediate dry AMD can lower their risk of developing the advanced form of the condition.
+Currently, there are no effective treatments for dry AMD, but an Age-Related Eye Disease Study (AREDS) study conducted by the National Eye Institute found that a special formulation of vitamins for people with intermediate dry AMD can lower their risk of developing the advanced form of the condition.

 If you have dry AMD, speak to your eye doctor to determine if this special supplement may be right for you.
 If you smoke or take other medications or supplements, let your doctor know before considering this high-dose formulation.